lakesareadesign/multi.pass/content/plugins/leadin/readme.txt

 All these features work immediately once you connect your HubSpot account to WordPress.
 No coding required.

-The <b>Lead Generation Tools from HubSpot</b> also automatically capture form submissions on your site even if they come from a different form tool.
+The **Lead Generation Tools from HubSpot** also automatically capture form submissions on your site even if they come from a different form tool.
 Whether you use Gravity Forms, Ninja Forms, Contact Forms 7 or any other WordPress form plugin, those leads will automatically be added to your contact database.
 No need to set up API integrations.

-Here’s how <b>Form Builder, Live Chat and Lead Generation Tools from HubSpot</b> will help you upgrade your marketing:
+Here’s how **Form Builder, Live Chat and Lead Generation Tools from HubSpot** will help you upgrade your marketing:

 = Free Form Builder & Pop-ups: Capture every qualified lead =